-I sit on the edge of the solar system, invisible.
+I sit on the edge of the solar system, with Neptune, invisible.
 I’m known to exist, but nobody sees me.
-I think I see them, from a distance.
-Through a haze.
+I think I see them, from a distance, through a haze.
 I can’t be sure.
-Twinkles, here and there, allover really: wondrous.
+Twinkles, here and there, allover really: wondrous…

 I have, inadvertently, become a god.
 This is both puzzling and absurd: those powers they invest in me are merely mythical.
 I am not even drawn to water, not as other people are.
 Some see the sea and jump right in.
 I don’t.
 I am content to sit there, pondering.
 Until the time comes.
 Until I’m ready.
 Until I feel the need.
 Until curiosity gets the better of me.
 Or temptation.
 Or just the wanting to have been in the water before going home.
-Not so much the desire to be in the water as the desire to not not have been in the water at all.
+Not so much the desire to be in the water, as the desire not to have not been in the water at all.
 For a moment.
 Or two.
 With the lover, the dolphins, the mermaids, the waves and the fishes.
 The other gods.
-The propensity to ponder.
+This propensity to ponder.
 It may be an affliction; but why not.
 ‘Why not?’ seems to be the overriding question.
-Is it a question?
+Is that what it is: a question?

 And so I walk on, sunward.